actnwit/shaderity-graph/src/types/README.md

 ### NodeData.shaderFunctionName ✅

 Name of the function of the shader corresponding to this node.
-You need to set the data of the shader function with this name as key in the [ShaderFunctionCodeObject](#shaderfunctioncodeobject).
+You need to set the data of the shader function with this name as key in the [ShaderFunctions](#shaderfunctions).

 - Type: `string`